Last updated on March 9th, 2022

 Before climbing the steps and enjoying the views on the hilltop terrace or the overprices cafes on the adjacent mansions, check out the Bernini fountain that resembles a boat.
 At the top, savor the views and check out the Trinita dei Monti if you’re already here.
 It’s nothing special but, as I said, you’re already here…

-Pro tip: from the top of the Spanish Steps, you can take a shortcut straight to Villa Borghese Park on Viale della Trinità dei Monti or head to the “Catacombs of Rome” in the church of Santa Maria della Concezione dei Cappuccini.
+From the top of the Spanish Steps, you can take a shortcut straight to Villa Borghese Park on Viale della Trinità dei Monti or head to the “Catacombs of Rome” in the church of Santa Maria della Concezione dei Cappuccini.
 Other nearby grand churches include Chiesa di Santa Maria della Vittoria and Santa Maria degli Angeli e dei Martiri.

 This 17th-century basilica is on Via del Corso as you head towards Piazza del Popolo so you might as well pop in for a visit.
 The basilica is home to one of Rome’s largest domes and the fresco on its ceiling is well worth the slight neck pain.